theriley106/Headspace-Bandwidth-Reducer/README.md

 ## In Conclusion

+A restructure of the Headspace guided meditation sessions would result in a significant decrease in server-side bandwidth costs.
+T

 So from a processing standpoint it would be illogical to split audio files on <i>every</i> request made to the server, however it would not be computationally intensive to go through each current headspace Mp3 file and split at points below -50 Decibals.